 How an outsourced accountant can support your business

-Most small business and startup founders will either handle financial record keeping themselves or hire a bookkeeper during their initial stages.
+Most small business and startup founders will either handle financial record keeping themselves or hire a bookkeeper for their business during their initial stages.
 However, as the business grows and the financials become more complex, executives can benefit from a fractional accountant that easily takes the tax and financial work off of their hands and offers helpful insight into the company’s core strengths and weaknesses.

 Some typical accounting tasks that a business could outsource to a fractional accountant include: